o1-labs/proof-systems/README.md

    a. `cargo generate-lockfile`
    b. `cargo raze`

-You may also have to changes the `deps` attribute of build targets in BUILD.bazel.
+You may also have to change the `deps` attribute of build targets in BUILD.bazel.
 For example, if you add a dependency on the `ocaml` package to Cargo.toml, you would add `//bzl/cargo:ocaml` to the deps attribute.